Monday 11th September 2017

-Ministers Ross and Humphreys launch EU INTERREG VA funded Ulster Canal Greenway Project between Monaghan and Armagh
+Ministers Ross and Humphreys launch EU INTERREG VA funded Ulster Canal Greenway Project between Smithborough, Co.
+Monaghan and Middletown, Co.
+Armagh.

 The Minister for Transport, Tourism and Sport, Shane Ross TD and the Minister for Culture, Heritage and the Gaeltacht, Heather Humphreys TD, have today launched the EU-funded €4.95m Ulster Canal Greenway Project which will see the development of an off-road sustainable travel route between Smithborough, Co Monaghan and Middletown, Co Armagh.

 The project is supported by the European Union’s INTERREG VA Programme, managed by the Special EU Programmes Body (SEUPB).
 The project is also supported by the Department of Transport, Tourism and Sport in Ireland and the Department for Infrastructure in Northern Ireland.
 The project partners, led by Waterways Ireland, are Monaghan County Council, Armagh City, Banbridge & Craigavon Borough Council and East Border Region Ltd.